-Place-based education programs are integral to achieving other institutional goals.
+Place-based learning programmes are integral to achieving other institutional goals.

-There are increasing examples of programs, projects or schools around the world that are taking this integrated mind set into the adolescent years of learning.
-The notion of place evolves into an authentic connection between the learning experience of the learner and the real-world experiences – or places – to which they contribute.
-While they might all have their own unique flavour, they would be united in a belief that learning has to be contextualised – and connected to real life issues.
+There are increasing examples of programmes, projects or schools around the world that are taking this integrated mindset of place-based learning into the adolescent years of learning.
+The notion of place evolves into an authentic connection between the learning experience of the learner and the real-world experiences - or places – to which they contribute.
+While they might all have their own unique flavour, they would be united in a belief that learning has to be contextualised – and connected to real-life issues.
 The following are just some of the schools that have challenged the thinking and methodology of Learnlife:

 - High Tech High (San Diego) – especially in extending thinking around deep project-based approaches

 - NBCS (Sydney) – an adaptive and curiosity driven model exploring the connections between deep relationship, collaboration, physical space and technological innovation as the background to deep learning

 - NuVu (Boston) – pedagogy is informed by the architectural design Studio where a coach guides students in hands-on problem-solving to solve complex, comprehensive problems

 - IRIS (London) – IRIS connects cutting edge research projects to school students, who aid in the data analysis and acquisition.
 Genuine science where students aren’t just repeating experiments

 - Nueva School (San Francisco) – noted for inquiry-based interdisciplinary studies, constructivist project-based learning and its pioneering work in social emotional learning and design thinking